rsmacapinlac/macapinlac.com/pages/03.blog/2020-week-52-review-what-is-this/blog.md

 - I didn't take vacation, however it was super quiet that I spent time catching up and planning.
 - I stopped TrainerRoad, and moved over to Zwift.
-- There was a lot of eating.
+- There was a lot of eating...because New Years.

 # What's up for this up coming week?